ControlledChaos/controlled-chaos-plugin/README.md

 Included here are the two example modules from the official Beaver Builder demo plugin for creating custom builder modules.
 The directory structure of the demo has been retained, inside a `beaver` directory in this plugin, however the the code has been modified slightly to adhere to that of the rest of this plugin (e.g. short array syntax).

+### Elementor

+Preliminary support for an example custom Elementor widget, taken from the docs but not working.

+@todo Get my own widget working rather than copying the example from the Elemento docs.

 ## Functionality

 So, what the heck does this thing do?
 Why might it be preferable to other plugin boilerplates?